 CONCERNS REGARDING ACCOUNTING OR AUDITING MATTERS

 Anyone with concerns regarding questionable accounting or auditing matters or complaints regarding accounting, internal accounting controls or auditing matters may confidentially, and anonymously if he/she wishes, communicate such concerns or complaints to any of the Company’s officers or Directors.
 A record of all complaints and concerns received will be provided to the Audit Committee of the Board of Directors.

 Disciplinary measures will be taken against:

-employee or director who refuses to return a signed certification of the Code
+- Any employee, officer or director who refuses to return a signed certification of the Code to Human Resources.

 DISSEMINATION AND AMENDMENT